CircleBridge: A Framework for Transforming Relationships and Organizations

-For more than a decade, across the Central region of the US, and beyond, TIE’s Culture, Climate and Courage team has been engaged in the work of bridge-building.
+For more than a decade, across the Central region of the US, and beyond, the Compass Culture, Climate and Courage Team has been engaged in the work of bridge-building.
 We’ve helped groups build bridges across cultural divides like race and ethnicity; we’ve supported bridge-building across historical divides that were constructed decades ago, maintained due to a lack of awareness, and then ignored out of fear of making them worse.
 Our work has helped communities build bridges that span opportunity and economic divides, gender divides, educational, political, even religious divides.

 These bridges are built through stories shared in ways that develop trust.